yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Goals

-After finishing this tutorial you will be able to compile PHP by yourself and get some knowledge about interaction between NGINX and php-fpm service.
+After finishing this tutorial you will be able to compile PHP by yourself and get some knowledge about interaction between NGINX and PHP-FPM service.

 ### Prerequisites